CarloWood/libmemleak/README.md

 to grow in the beginning), but backtrace 50 does (deliberately) have a bug that causes leaking on top of that.

-We can print both backtraces from `memleak_control` with the command:
+We can print both backtraces from `memleak_control` with the commands,

 <pre>
 libmemleak> dump 49